 Through programs around the world, UNFPA empowers women to determine if and when to have children.

 COVID-19 has put the elderly, frontline healthcare providers, women, and girls at risk.
-Your gift will be matched by a generous member of our Board of Directors up to $20,000 to help provide essential care around the world.
+Your gift will help provide essential care to the world’s most vulnerable.